jkerney/cs224w_notes/work_tutorials/tutorial_week_2.md

 ### Define:
 Provide definiations of the following:
-* Degree
+* Degree - number of edges incident with the node
-* Eigenvector Centrality
+* Eigenvector Centrality - eigenvector centrality value is equal to the sum of eigenvector centrality of the node's neighbours.
+This turns out to be an eigenvector of the adjacency matrix.
-* Betweenness Centrality
+* Betweenness Centrality - ratio of shortest paths in the graph that include the node over all shortest paths (but exclude shortest paths where the node is an endpoint)
-* Closeness Centrality
+* Closeness Centrality - how close the node is to other vertices in the graph.
+1 over the sum of shortest paths to all other nodes
-* Clustering Coefficient
+* Clustering Coefficient - ratio of (count of neighbour pairs that have an edge between them) / (count of neighbour pairs)

 ### Centrality
 * The Degree of nodes A, B, and C